KMCD

-KMCD (1570 AM) is a commercial radio station serving the Fairfield, Iowa, area.
-KMCD is owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.
-The station primarily broadcasts a classic country format.
+KMCD (1570 AM) was a commercial radio station serving the Fairfield, Iowa, area.
+KMCD was owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.
+The station primarily broadcast a classic country format.

 Effective June 1, 2007, the Fairfield Media Group Inc sold the station to GoodRadio.TV LLC.
 In December 2013, GoodRadio.TV merged into Digity, LLC.
 Effective February 25, 2016, Digity and its 124 radio stations were acquired by Alpha Media for $264 million.

 In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
 The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.

+On March 31, 2026, KMCD ceased operations and went silent.